alec-m13/alec-m13.github.io/_posts/2021-12-31-reference-grid.md

 The total order allows for use of SortedSets to power the underlying machinery, offering an exponential increase in time efficiency over unsorted sets because of binary searches.

 Tiles have neighbors and these are declared by use of the unit sphere.
 The unit sphere is all positions which are adjacent to the origin.
 It can also be thought of as the set of directions.
 It must be closed under negating: any direction has an opposite direction which is itself a direction and hence a position in the unit sphere.
 It's theoretically possible to define the unit sphere in terms of a distance function, but for copmutational simplicity we require that the end user provides the unit sphere directly when constructing a ReferenceGrid.
+This induces a distance: the magnitude of a point is the miniimal number of translations it takes to get to that point following directions in the unit sphere.

 Translation (and the information extractable from its structure) defines the shape of tiles, at least theoretically.
 Tiles also have orientations, but how are these declared?